Bachelor of Nursing (Post-Registration)

 City East boasts impressive facilities such as purpose-built facilities, health clinics and a fitness centre, open to students and the public.
 It’s right in the heart of the CBD and adjacent to bustling Rundle Street, with some of Adelaide’s best dining and shopping experiences.
 Explore City East >

-As a nursing student you will have access to state-of-the-art replica hospital wards and health services.
+As a nursing student you will have access to our unique, clinician led simulated hospital and health service on campus.

 Our campuses have fantastic facilities including modern lecture theatres, libraries, workshops, laboratories, and areas that simulate real work environments.
 But you’ll also discover that your journey at UniSA is about social experiences, healthy living and getting involved.
 You’ll find student gyms, community clinics, tech zones and chill-out spaces.
 There are campus sport activities to keep you active, and if you are keen to explore the social side of university life, there are movies, cooking demonstrations, parties and loads more.